teocala/DUBeat/README.md

 In addition, you find an example main execution script in the `build` folder.

 To obtain your executable, you then need to
-1. Choose your model in the `main_dubiner_dg.cpp` script.
+1. Choose your model modifying the `main_dubiner_dg.cpp` script.
-2. Go back in the main directory and run `make` to compile the script.
+2. Go back to the main directory and run `make` to compile the script.

 ### Run your simulation
 1. Now that the execution file is ready, move to the `build` folder and type